JamieBort/Data-Logging-App/README.md

 - I hadn't thought about this yet.
   But I think it is important to have the ability to add and change info without my phone/via a browser.

+## Future Features

+Replace Airtable with a more secure database.

 ## Directories and Files

 ### Directories